 Disc-brakes improve stopping power, but they also help you increase speed.
 The absence of rim-brake calipers allows for a wider rim profile with a smoother tire to rim interface for optimum aero performance with larger tires that provide a net gain in efficiency.

 GRAVITY (Weight vs Durability)

 Gravity is relentless, and light weight components have long been a focus for any cyclist.
 As soon as the road points uphill, weight becomes a significant factor against speed.
-Both of our new 303 models see a significant reduction in weight coming solely from the rim, making the wheels extremely nimble.
+The 353 NSW is our lightest ever non-tubular wheelset.
+Current 303 models see a significant reduction in weight coming solely from the rim, making the wheels extremely nimble.
 We focused on reducing the weight of this wheel because we understood that lightweight wheels are a priority for the modern road cyclist customer.
 The new 303 Firecrest is 300 grams (20%) lighter than its predecessor.
 Typically, lighter weight comes at the price of durability.
 Yet the design and manufacturing process used on the 303 provides robust durability at a lighter weight.